cockroachlabs/cockroachdb-runbook-template/monitoring-alerts/monitoring-dashboard-custom.md

 ### Summary

 The curated list of "100 Essential CockroachDB Metrics" enables operators to build custom dashboards built with tools like Grafana and Datadog.
 All metrics in this list are important to *observe*, i.e. visualize in a custom dashboard.
 Each metric in this list "tells a story" and a narrative how to make a practical/actionable use of each metric in a production deployment is included in the corresponding column.
-(Missing narratives will be added shortly, this is work in progress until all narratives are provided.)

 A subset of these metrics should also be *alerted* on.
 The alerts are listed in the "[Monitoring and Alerting](./)" section of this runbook template.